ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-08/jupyter_cell_input_output.md

 `In` is a list of strings that form the contents of the cells.

 `Out` is a dictionary of pairs of line numbers with strings that contained the output.
 The reason `Out` is not a list is because some lines don't contain an output, like line 1 in this example.

+More information about the Input and Output caching can be found on the [IPython official documentation here](https://ipython.org/ipython-doc/3/interactive/reference.html#input-caching-system)